Note: This is the recommended method of granting users access to a cluster.

-To keep things straightforward and to avoid changing standards on our system, we choose the second method in the example.
+To keep things straightforward and to avoid changing standards on your system, choose the second method in the example.

-For this we need to open a Terminal.
+For this you need to open a Terminal.
 In the screenshots we use iTerm2 on macOS, but the examples work the same way when using bash on Linux or Windows.

 kubeconfig file.
 Browsers like Chrome or Firefox usually store it in the Downloads folder.
-The name is constructed from two parts:
+The name is composed of two parts: